COVID-19 Vaccine Information

 Who is Eligible for the COVID-19 Vaccine in Wisconsin?

-Beginning May 13, ALL individuals age 12 years or older are eligible to receive the COVID-19 vaccine in Wisconsin.
+ALL individuals age 6 months and older are eligible to receive the COVID-19 vaccine in Wisconsin.

-For Ages 12 and Older: What Parents and Guardians Should Know
+For Parents: What Parents and Guardians Should Know

 WI DHS COVID-19: Resources for Parents and Guardians